 Tebatso Letsoalo: Orlando Pirates on Brink of Signing Top South African Talent

-Orlando Pirates are reportedly closing in on yet another highly rated youngster from Mpumalanga, having surged ahead of rival PSL clubs in pursuit of his signature.
+Orlando Pirates are said to be closing in on signing another South African youngster, and this time it's a player from Mpumalanga, and they are reportedly ahead of one of their rival in the Premier Soccer League in pursuit of his signature.

-The rising talent drew significant attention from scouts at the annual Pirates Cup staged in Johannesburg over the Easter break.
+The Mzansi youngster caught the Sea Robbers' attention from scouts at the annual Pirates Cup staged in Johannesburg over the Easter break.

 Read also